What the study found

-What the researchers tested: The researchers conducted normative legal research using statute and conceptual approaches.
-They qualitatively and deductively analyzed railway, traffic, and civil law regulations.
+This is normative legal research using statute and conceptual approaches.
+The researchers qualitatively and deductively analyzed railway, traffic, and civil law regulations related to unguarded level crossings, victim protection, and liability.

 Key points

-- The abstract states that time-integration schedule pressure failed to meet the Railway Safety Management System.
+- The authors contend that time integration pressure fails to satisfy the Railway Safety Management System.

-- It identifies the absence of boom gates as infrastructure omission by the local government.
+- The abstract links the absence of boom gates to infrastructure omission by the local government.

 Disclosure